Debopom-Banerjee/Chatify/Readme.md

 - User Contacts and Friends List:
   Users can add other users to their contacts or friends list.
 This makes it easy for users to initiate conversations with their preferred contacts.

+Here are some of its working UI :